 To be able to wind the rope light inside the tray we need to built some channels for it.
 So you need to cut some more 1/2" wide foam strips, a bit shorter then the others, because you need to be able to wind the

-rope light around them.
+rope light

 We made two separate trays which are using one rope light.
 We had to separate our trays since my light table middle section is divided by PVC pipes as you can see in this picture.
 But we wanted to use one thermostat for both trays.
 So we wound the rope light from one tray to the other.